vukhuu/laravel-todo-app/README.md

-## About
-This is a simple todo app
+A simple todo app built with Laravel and VueJS

 ## Features
 Laravel 5.8